lovebagels/toaster/docs/Contributors/roadmap.md

 - [ ] Allow caching packages
 - [ ] Clean up any bad code/comments
 - [ ] Package and bakery info commands
+- [ ] Make dependencies be diff for build/binary
+- [ ] Document using archive URLs for build
 - [ ] *See **Making installer***
 - [ ] Once you're here, your hard work has paid off, so clean up any code and **add more packages duh :)**
 - [ ] **MILESTONE #1: Launch toaster alpha for macOS**